Predicting Hepatocellular Carcinoma Using Brightness Change Curves Derived From Contrast-enhanced Ultrasound Images

 Get Citation

-CHEN Ying-Ying, JIANG Shang-Lin, HUANG Liang-Hui, ZENG Ya-Guang, WANG Xue-Hua, ZHANG Wei.
-Predicting Hepatocellular Harcinoma Using Brightness Change Curves Derived From Contrast-enhanced Ultrasound Images[J].
+CHEN Ying-Ying, JIANG Shang-Lin, HUANG Liang-Hui, ZENG Ya-Guang, WANG Xue-Hua, ZHENG Wei.
+Predicting Hepatocellular Carcinoma Using Brightness Change Curves Derived From Contrast-enhanced Ultrasound Images[J].
 Progress in Biochemistry and Biophysics,,():

 Copy